 We welcome your dogs with open arms!

 Here at Glasbern Inn we welcome your dogs with open arms.
 We have two suitable suites that are pet friendly.
-One of the two pet friendly rooms are located in our Pack House lower level suite and the other suite is the Stables lower level suite.
+One of the two pet friendly rooms are located in our Queen Whirlpool Rooms and the Stables lower level suite.